MannLabs/scPortrait/docs_source/pages/pipeline/segmentation.rst

 1. Segmentation
 +++++++++++++++

-The :func:`Segmentation <sparcscore.pipeline.segmentation.Segmentation>` class is optimized for processing input images of the format CXY within the context of a base SPARCSpy :func:`Project <sparcscore.pipeline.project.Project>`.
+The :func:`Segmentation <scportrait.pipeline.segmentation.Segmentation>` class is optimized for processing input images of the format CXY within the context of a base SPARCSpy :func:`Project <scportrait.pipeline.project.Project>`.
 It loads the input image into memory and then segments the image using the provided segmentation workflow.
 The resulting segmentation mask is then saved to disk.

 2. ShardedSegmentation
 ++++++++++++++++++++++

-The :func:`ShardedSegmentation <sparcscore.pipeline.segmentation.ShardedSegmentation>` class is an extension of the :func:`Segmentation <sparcscore.pipeline.segmentation.Segmentation>` class which is optimized for processing large input images in the format CXY in a parallelized fashion.
-When loading the input image, the :func:`ShardedSegmentation <sparcscore.pipeline.segmentation.ShardedSegmentation>` class splits the provided image into smaller tiles, called shards, which can then be processed individually in a parallelized fashion.
-After segmentation of the individual shards is completed, the :func:`ShardedSegmentation <sparcscore.pipeline.segmentation.ShardedSegmentation>` class merges the individual tiles back together to generate a final segmentation mask which extends over the complete input image.
+The :func:`ShardedSegmentation <scportrait.pipeline.segmentation.ShardedSegmentation>` class is an extension of the :func:`Segmentation <scportrait.pipeline.segmentation.Segmentation>` class which is optimized for processing large input images in the format CXY in a parallelized fashion.
+When loading the input image, the :func:`ShardedSegmentation <scportrait.pipeline.segmentation.ShardedSegmentation>` class splits the provided image into smaller tiles, called shards, which can then be processed individually in a parallelized fashion.
+After segmentation of the individual shards is completed, the :func:`ShardedSegmentation <scportrait.pipeline.segmentation.ShardedSegmentation>` class merges the individual tiles back together to generate a final segmentation mask which extends over the complete input image.

 Using a shardings approach has two main advantages: